amirTwenty8/guestbuddy_api_functions/TESTING.md

 11. **createAccount** - Create a new user account with Firebase Auth and Firestore data
 12. **createCompanyWithAdmin** - Create a new company with admin user (handles both new and existing users)
 13. **verifyEmail** - Verify email with 6-digit verification code
+14. **checkEmailExists** - Check if an email exists in Firebase Auth and get user context
-14. **resendVerificationEmail** - Resend verification email to user
+15. **resendVerificationEmail** - Resend verification email to user
-14. **checkExistingUser** - Check if a user exists with the given phone number (first step of table booking)
+16. **checkExistingUser** - Check if a user exists with the given phone number (first step of table booking)
-15. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
+17. **bookTable** - Book a table for an event (second step of table booking, requires user choice)
-16. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders
+18. **sendSmsNotification** - Send SMS notifications for booking confirmations or reminders
-17. **updateTable** - Update table information after booking with logging and spending tracking
+19. **updateTable** - Update table information after booking with logging and spending tracking
-18. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
+20. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
-19. **resellTable** - Re-sell a table during an event while preserving historical data
+21. **resellTable** - Re-sell a table during an event while preserving historical data
-20. **moveTable** - Move or swap table bookings between different tables while preserving staff assignments
+22. **moveTable** - Move or swap table bookings between different tables while preserving staff assignments
-21. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
+23. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
-22. **editUserInCompany** - Edit user information and change their role within a company
+24. **editUserInCompany** - Edit user information and change their role within a company
-23. **removeUserFromCompany** - Remove users from a company and manage their business mode
+25. **removeUserFromCompany** - Remove users from a company and manage their business mode
-24. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
+26. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
-25. **createClubCard** - Create club cards with unique IDs (QR codes generated on-demand)
+27. **createClubCard** - Create club cards with unique IDs (QR codes generated on-demand)
-26. **updateClubCard** - Update club card details and generate additional card items when needed
+28. **updateClubCard** - Update club card details and generate additional card items when needed
-27. **deleteClubCard** - Delete club cards with validation that they're not in use
+29. **deleteClubCard** - Delete club cards with validation that they're not in use
-28. **createTableLayout** - Create table layouts from canvas objects with rotation support
+30. **createTableLayout** - Create table layouts from canvas objects with rotation support
-29. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
+31. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
-30. **deleteTableLayout** - Archive table layouts (soft delete) to preserve data integrity while hiding from views
+32. **deleteTableLayout** - Archive table layouts (soft delete) to preserve data integrity while hiding from views
-31. **createLandingPage** - Create custom landing pages for events with password protection and styling
+33. **createLandingPage** - Create custom landing pages for events with password protection and styling
-32. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
+34. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
-33. **deleteLandingPage** - Delete landing pages with proper cleanup
+35. **deleteLandingPage** - Delete landing pages with proper cleanup
-34. **submitContactForm** - Submit support requests with attachments and email notifications
+36. **submitContactForm** - Submit support requests with attachments and email notifications

 ## Prerequisites